Skip to Content

 • 1/2 onion, sliced

-• 2 stalks of scallions
+• 2 stalks of scallions, cut in to 2 inch length

 Instructions